ICT4LT Module 2.1

 Rather than spending time creating your own PowerPoint presentations and printed handouts, you may consider looking for existing materials at resources sites, which contain materials donated by practising teachers, e.g.

-There has always been a danger that a lack of ideas might kill CALL.
-The problem lies not so much in the lack of imaginative programs, more in teachers' attitudes to CALL.
+The problem lies not so much in the lack of imaginative programs, more in teachers' attitudes to computers.
 Chris Jones summarised the problem as follows:

 Language-learning computer programs, to a much greater extent than language-learning materials on paper, are expected to stand or fall on their own merits, without consideration of their role in a classroom lesson.
 (Jones C. 1986:171)